processing/p5.js-web-editor/README.md

 This project is currently in the early stages of development!
 It will definitely be announced when it is in alpha/beta/etc.

+##Important anouncements
+The p5.js interceptor code has been moved into its own directory!
+Make sure that you run `$ git submodule init && npm install` to ensure you have the files.

 ##Development Installation

 1. Clone this repostory and cd into it